Kho Sin-Kie: Early years

-Kho was born and raised in Java to a poor family in an eggplant farm where his father, Han Ting was the head of the village.
+Kho was born and raised in Java to a poor family in an eggplant farm where his father, Han Tiong was the head of the village.
 He had three brothers and three sisters.
 After he had been dropped out of school he started playing tennis at the age of 14, while working in a sports equipment store.
 In the early years he had troubles to make his father understand his admiration for the game.
 In 1929, he won the Central Java Tennis Championship.
 In 1932, his parents died.
 He won the All-Java Championship in 1933.
 In 1933, he won the Chinese national championships topping Qiufei Hai of Shanghai.
 In 1935, he became the Chinese national champion for the second time after beating compatriot Khoo Hooi Hye and subsequently was named the top Chinese player.
 Local people raised money for him to support his post-graduate education in Switzerland.
 In 1936, he arrived to Great Britain to attend college, and he was offered a job at the Chinese Embassy.
 He studied commerce in London.
 Later he was sponsored by the Dunlop Rubber Company.